Primary

 Keep your elbows bent at 90 degrees throughout.
 As you raise, externally rotate so your thumbs point up and back at the top.
 The external rotation is the key—don't skip it.
 Use very light weight; this humbles everyone.

-Want Poliquin Raise in your program?
+See where Poliquin Raise fits in your weekly plan

 Stand holding light dumbbells at your sides with palms facing behind you.